longineers/longs_app/README.md

 ## Project Overview

-Longs App is a Laravel-based web application designed to manage user data and interactions.
+Advertiser Manager is a Laravel-based web application designed to manage user data and interactions.
 This project utilizes Docker for containerization, making it easy to set up and run in different environments.

 ## Project Structure